 If you have chickens, you might wonder just what it takes to hatch some eggs at home.
 It can turn out to be cheaper than a hatchery long-term, making replenishing your flock easy and inexpensive.
 However, many hens aren’t typically broody, meaning they won’t lay to hatch the eggs.

 If you don’t have a particularly broody hen, you don’t have many alternatives—unless you take the plunge and buy or make a brooder.
 Let’s discuss how to successfully hatch chicks at your home without a traditional incubator.

 How Are Eggs Hatched?

-Chicken eggs are dormant until the heating process begins.
+Chicken eggs are dormant until the incubation process begins.
 Most of the time, this heat comes in the form of a broody hen who takes ownership of the eggs and decides to sit.
-However, it sometimes requires an incubator, a specifically designed heating system that mimics the hen’s body heat.
+However, it sometimes requires an incubator, a specifically designed heating system that mimics the hen’s body heat and humidity.